-Leica S Typ 007 versus Leica X Typ 113
+Leica S Typ 007 vs X Typ 113

-The Leica S (Typ 007) and the Leica X (Typ 113) are two digital cameras that were officially introduced in September 2014.
+The Leica S (Typ 007) and the Leica X (Typ 113) are two digital cameras that were announced in September 2014.
 The S Typ 007 is a DSLR, while the X Typ 113 is a fixed lens compact.
 The cameras are based on a medium format (S Typ 007) and an APS-C (X Typ 113) sensor.
-The S Typ 007 has a resolution of 37.5 megapixel, whereas the X Typ 113 provides 16.1 MP.
+The S Typ 007 has a resolution of 37.5 megapixels, whereas the X Typ 113 provides 16.1 MP.